 The South Island Prosperity Partnership (SIPP) is an alliance of over 60 public and private-sector partners in Greater Victoria, including 11 local governments, nine First Nations, three post-secondary institutions, nine industry associations and nonprofits, and more than 30 major employers.
 SIPP works to bolster our region’s economic and social prosperity.
 This will happen by catalyzing the creation of high-quality, household-sustaining jobs, so that more families can afford to live, work and build a life here.

-Who is the Prosperity Partnership?
+What is the Prosperity Partnership?

 Grow household incomes, enabling families to live here comfortably